Obsessive–compulsive disorder: Neurobiological

 From the observation of the efficacy of antidepressants in OCD, a serotonin hypothesis of OCD has been formulated.
 Studies of peripheral markers of serotonin, as well as challenges with proserotonergic compounds have yielded inconsistent results, including evidence pointing towards basal hyperactivity of serotonergic systems.
 Serotonin receptor and transporter binding studies have yielded conflicting results, including higher and lower serotonin receptor 5-HT_{2A} and serotonin transporter binding potentials that were normalized by treatment with SSRIs.
 Despite inconsistencies in the types of abnormalities found, evidence points towards dysfunction of serotonergic systems in OCD.
 Orbitofrontal cortex overactivity is attenuated in people who have successfully responded to SSRI medication, a result believed to be caused by increased stimulation of serotonin receptors 5-HT_{2A} and 5-HT_{2C}.

-A complex relationship between dopamine and OCD has been observed.
-Although antipsychotics, which act by antagonizing dopamine receptors, may improve some cases of OCD, they frequently exacerbate others.
-Antipsychotics, in the low doses used to treat OCD, may actually increase the release of dopamine in the prefrontal cortex, through inhibiting autoreceptors.
-Further complicating things is the efficacy of amphetamines, decreased dopamine transporter activity observed in OCD, and low levels of D_{2} binding in the striatum.
-Furthermore, increased dopamine release in the nucleus accumbens after deep brain stimulation correlates with improvement in symptoms, pointing to reduced dopamine release in the striatum playing a role in generating symptoms.
+Dopaminergic dysfunction in cortico-striato-thalamo-cortical circuits has been implicated in cognitive rigidity, emotional dysregulation, and compulsive behaviors in OCD.
+A 2020 review found striatal D_{2} receptors are decreased in OCD, dopamine transporters are unchanged in OCD, and evidence for other dopaminergic changes is limited.
+Increased dopamine release in the nucleus accumbens after deep brain stimulation correlates with improvement in symptoms, pointing to reduced dopamine release in the striatum playing a role in generating symptoms.

 Abnormalities in glutamatergic neurotransmission have been implicated in OCD.
 Findings such as increased cerebrospinal glutamate, less consistent abnormalities observed in neuroimaging studies, and the efficacy of some glutamatergic drugs (such as the glutamate-inhibiting riluzole) have implicated glutamate in OCD.
-OCD has been associated with reduced N-Acetylaspartic acid in the mPFC, which is thought to reflect neuron density or functionality, although the exact interpretation has not been established.
+OCD has been associated with reduced N-acetylaspartic acid in the mPFC, which is thought to reflect neuron density or functionality, although the exact interpretation has not been established.